 Exercise is essential to good health, but it’s not enough on its own.
-Eating right is also imperative.
+Healthy eating is also imperative.
 In fact, a growing body of evidence points to the symbiotic nature of physical activity and diet when it comes to achieving overall health and wellness.

 The President’s Council on Fitness, Sports & Nutrition states: “Unhealthy eating habits have contributed to the obesity epidemic in the United States: about one-third of U.S. adults (33.8%) are obese and approximately 17% (or 12.5 million) of children and adolescents aged 2—19 years are obese.

 Even for people at a healthy weight, a poor diet is associated with major health risks that can cause illness and even death.
 These include heart disease, hypertension (high blood pressure), type 2 diabetes, osteoporosis, and certain types of cancer.
 By making smart food choices, you can help protect yourself from these health problems.”
 The takeaway?
 While healthy eating is critical to weight loss and weight management, it’s also much more than that.